-Working long hours without a break is unfortunately becoming more and more of a symbol of status these days, even more so than money it seems.
-You only have to read about Elon Musk sleeping under tables or the extreme work culture at companies like Amazon to understand that instead of automating jobs and giving us more leisure time, technology is only succeeding in making us work longer and harder.
+Working long hours without a break is, unfortunately, becoming more and more of a symbol of status these days, even more so than the money it seems.
+You only have to read about Elon Musk sleeping under his desk or the extreme work culture at companies like Amazon to understand that instead of automating jobs and giving us more leisure time, technology is only succeeding in making us work longer and harder.

 With all that said, let’s take a moment to define precisely what burnout is and how we can go about avoiding it.

 According to the great scholar Google, burnout can be defined as:

 “Physical or mental collapse caused by overwork or stress.”